-The IceCube Neutrino Observatory [1, 2] is a cubic-kilometer-sized array of 5,160 photomulti-26 plier tubes (PMTs) buried in the Antarctic ice sheet, designed to observe high-energy neutrinos 27 interacting with the ice [3].
-In 2011, the IceCube Collaboration completed the installation of 86 28 vertical strings of PMT modules, eight of which were arranged in a denser configuration known as 29 the DeepCore sub-array [4].
-Each string in IceCube contains 60 digital optical modules (DOMs), 30 which contain a single PMT each, as well as all required electronics [5].
-The primary 78 strings 31 (excluding DeepCore) are spaced 125 m apart in a hexagonal grid, with the DOMs extending from 32 1450 m to 2450 m below the surface of the ice sheet.
-The additional DeepCore strings (79-86) are 33 positioned between the centermost strings in the detector, reducing the horizontal DOM-to-DOM 34 distance in this region to 42 m and 72 m.
-The lower 50 DOMs on these strings are located in the 35 deepest 350 m of the detector near the clearest ice, while the upper ten provide a cosmic ray veto 36 extending down from 1900 m to 2000 m below the surface.
-37 Each DOM consists of a 0.5" thick spherical glass pressure vessel that houses a single down-38 gel and is surrounded by a wire mesh of mu metal to reduce the effect of the Earth's ambient magnetic field.
+The IceCube Neutrino Observatory [1,2] is a cubic-kilometer-sized array of 5,160 photomultiplier tubes (PMTs) buried in the Antarctic ice sheet, designed to observe high-energy neutrinos interact-27 ing with the ice [3].
+In 2011, the IceCube Collaboration completed the installation of 86 vertical 28 strings of PMT modules, eight of which were arranged in a denser configuration known as the DeepCore sub-array located in the clearest ice near the bottom of the detector [4].
+Each string in 30 IceCube contains 60 digital optical modules (DOMs), which contain a single PMT each, as well as 31 all required electronics [5].
+The primary 78 strings (excluding DeepCore) are spaced 125 m apart 32 in a hexagonal grid, with the DOMs extending from 1450 m to 2450 m below the surface of the ice 33 sheet.
+The additional DeepCore strings (79-86) are positioned between the centermost strings in 34 the detector, reducing the horizontal DOM-to-DOM distance in this region to 42 m and 72 m.
+35

+Each DOM consists of a 0.5" thick spherical glass pressure vessel that houses a single down-facing 10" PMT from Hamamatsu Photonics.
+The PMT is coupled to the glass housing with optical gel and is surrounded by a wire mesh of mu metal to reduce the effect of the Earth's ambient magnetic field.
 The glass housing is transparent to wavelengths 350 nm and above [6].